AICP/device_motorola_miami/README.md

-Device configuration for Motorola moto G82 5G
+Device configuration for Motorola moto edge 30 neo
 =========================================

-The Motorola moto G82 5G (codenamed _"rhodep"_) is a midrange smartphone from Motorola.
+The Motorola moto edge 30 neo (codenamed _"miami"_) is a midrange smartphone from Motorola.

-It was announced on May 2022 and released on June 2022.
+It was announced on September 2022 and released on October 2022.

 ## Device specifications